-Ukraine ceasefire: No signs of weapons withdrawal, official says
+Ukraine ceasefire: No sign of weapons withdrawal, official says

 Continued violations

-Zannier later told reporters at the United Nations that there continued to be a number of violations and that the impact on civilians in the disputed regions were becoming "increasingly significant."
+Zannier later told reporters at the United Nations that there continued to be a number of violations and that the impact on civilians in the disputed regions was becoming "increasingly significant."

 "We will need to keep pushing and activate the international community also to put pressure on the sides to implement" steps to ensure the ceasefire holds.

-His appearance at the UN came just before the organization's chief monitor told CNN that there were about 200 ceasefire violations overnight Tuesday local time.
-The number is added to hundreds more observed since the ceasefire nominally began Monday morning.
+His appearance at the UN came just before the organization's Principle Deputy Chief Monitor told CNN that there were about 200 ceasefire violations overnight Tuesday local time.
+The number is in addition to hundreds more observed since the ceasefire nominally began Monday morning.

-Alexander Hug, Principle Deputy Chief Monitor of the OSCE's Special Monitoring Mission to Ukraine told CNN's Clare Sebastian that around 100 of those were explosions, indicating that heavy weaponry like tanks and mortars are still in place.
+Alexander Hug, principle deputy chief monitor of the OSCE's Special Monitoring Mission to Ukraine, told CNN's Clare Sebastian that around 100 of those violations were explosions, indicating that heavy weaponry, such as tanks and mortars, is still in place.

-Unlike the last few weeks, where critical infrastructure was cut off, there is no immediate crisis as of now, but any of these explosions could knock out a power line and make things worse, Hug added.
+Unlike the last few weeks, when critical infrastructure was cut off, there is no immediate crisis as of now, but any of these explosions could knock out a power line and make things worse, Hug added.

-Zannier said relations between the West and Russia remain "strongly adversarial" and that "in Europe we increasingly see the impact of an approach to the post-Cold war phase (of cooperation) with a Cold War mentality."
+Zannier said relations between the West and Russia remain "strongly adversarial" and that "in Europe, we increasingly see the impact of an approach to the post-Cold War phase (of cooperation) with a Cold War mentality."

-Zannier: Putin moves jeopardizing framework
+Zannier: Putin moves jeopardize framework

-He said there was a "very real risk of escalation" in fighting in the region and that Russian President Vladimir Putin's executive order to recognize travel documents from the de facto, pro-Russian separatist authorities in disputed areas of eastern Ukraine "complicates the implementation of the Minsk agreement."
+Zannier said there was a "very real risk of escalation" in fighting in the region and that Russian President Vladimir Putin's executive order to recognize travel documents from the de facto, pro-Russian separatist authorities in disputed areas of eastern Ukraine "complicates the implementation of the Minsk agreement."

-The ceasefire, which was implemented Monday, is a renewed attempt to enforce the Minsk peace protocol -- the framework for peace in the region but an initiative that has repeatedly failed since it was first partially implemented two years ago.
+The latest ceasefire is a renewed attempt to enforce the Minsk peace protocol -- the framework for peace in the region that has repeatedly failed since it was first partially implemented two years ago.

 Putin effectively withdrew from the Minsk agreement last week by signing an executive order recognizing travel documents issued by separatist authorities in the region.

-Putin spokesman Dmitry Peskov has said that Russia is recognizing the travel documents "for humanitarian reasons."
+Putin spokesman Dmitry Peskov has said Russia is recognizing the travel documents "for humanitarian reasons."

 What is the Minsk agreement?